interlay/interlay.github.io/docs/interlay/tokenomics.md

 The INTR token’s main purposes are:

-* **Governance**- INTR holders vote on governance proposals and elect council members to make operational decisions.
+* **Governance**.
+INTR holders vote on governance proposals.
+* **Staking**.
+To participate in governance, holders stake INTR and earn INTR staking rewards in return.
 * **Utility**.
-Mid-term, Interlay will support transaction fee payments in INTR and other digital assets, in addition to DOT.
+Interlay will support transaction fee payments in INTR.
+* **Outlook**:  INTR will be tightly integrated into the bridge, offering token holders additional security and product benefits.

 ## Supply and Emission